Lansdowne Road: Uses

 The stadium had a total capacity of 49,250, with 25,000 seats.
 However, competitive international football matches could not use the entire capacity because the stands at both ends of the ground (North and South) were standing-only terraces.
 FIFA and UEFA both mandate that international matches be played in all-seated venues.
 A temporary capacity of 36,000 was the result for competitive soccer.
 World Rugby, known as the International Rugby Board when the current Aviva Stadium opened, does not impose this restriction on international rugby venues.
 For non-competitive international football matches (friendly matches), the FIFA/UEFA all-seated mandate does not apply.

 At the IRFU ground, Irish rugby and football international matches were played.
 Leinster also used the ground on a number of occasions when crowd size meant their traditional home of Donnybrook was not large enough.
 In 1999 and 2003, Lansdowne Road played host to the Heineken Cup final.
 Since 1990, Lansdowne was also a regular host of the FAI Cup Final.

-The stadium had also hosted huge concerts from artists such as Michael Jackson, Robbie Williams, Oasis, U2, The Corrs, Westlife and others.
+The stadium had also hosted huge concerts from artists such as Michael Jackson, Destiny's Child, Robbie Williams, Oasis, U2, The Corrs, Westlife and others.